In broad strokes, we have organized the Q1 2020 roadmap in the following areas:

 In Q1, you can look for us to double-down on the marketplace with three new releases.

-One-click Insights (In progress)
+One-click Insights (Done)

 If you use Gtmhub, you know OKRs are just the start.
 Driving growth via Insights (and Dynamic Key Results) really leverages the power of OKRs.
 So, we are taking the marketplace to the next level and adding Insights.
 You’ll be able to access hundreds of out-of-the-box Insights and connect them to your OKRs with a simple click.

 Want to track the number of closed epics in JIRA?
 Perhaps you want to know the size of the pipeline in SalesForce in real time?
 No problem – just install the Insight right from the Gtmhub Marketplace.